rooting-company/roxana/README.md

 - **roxana.business.exception-handler.suppress-others-exceptions:** Defines if **no** BusinessException like Null Pointer Exception, will be suppressed by a Intern Error user's friendly message.

-  It is useful when you want to hide not expected exception in production environment, in orther hands, you can allow the     developer see the stacktrace more easily in development environment.
+  It is useful when you want to hide unexpected exceptions in production environment.
+In other hands, you can allow the developer to see the stacktrace more easily in development environment.
 The default value is **"true"**.

-- **roxana.message-bundle.suppress-fails-translations:** Defines if when the application fail to translate a message, it will raise an exception or assume the pattern **???{messageKey}???** as translation.
+- **roxana.message-bundle.suppress-fails-translations:** Defines when the application fails to translate a message, it will raise an exception or assume the pattern **???{messageKey}???** as translation.

-  This is usefull when you want to avoid to compromise operations in production enviroment just because the programer forgot to   add a simple key in the i18n files.
-In the development enviroment, the programer will notice missing keys more easily if   the application rises exceptions.
+  This is useful when you want to avoid to compromise operations in production environment just because the programmer forgot to add a simple key in the i18n files.
+In the development environment, the programmer will notice missing keys more easily if the application rises exceptions.
 The default value is **"true"**.

 - **roxana.message-bundle.path:** Define a custom path to the i18n file.
 The default value is **"message"**, as well as, Spring framework.